Aboriginal and Torres Strait Islander

 • continue the process to redress the wrongs of the past and those still being inflicted on Aboriginal people

-• work with the community to treasure this ancient, long standing culture and Country.
+• work with the community to treasure this ancient, long-standing culture and Country.